google-deepmind/multiscope/clients/python/README.md

 The following sections describe how to set up your machine to run the example code as well as be able to contribute to the development.

+## How to Run

+Before a multiscope example can be run, we need to cover:

+1. Setting up the development environment,
+2. Pre-conditions for each run.

+We first give a quick overview of these.

+Setting up the development environment:

+1. Install pipenv,
+2. Ensure you can compile protos into python, go,
+3. Ensure you can build the go multiscope server.

+For details, see below and in the main `multiscope/README.md` file.

+Pre-conditions for each run:

+1. The UI is of the latest version; `go generate generate.go` from the **main** multiscope folder to update it.
+2. The multiscope server binary at `~/bin/multiscope_server` is of the latest version; use `go build -o ~/bin/multiscope_server multiscope.go` from the `multiscope/server` directory to rebuild it.
+3. The python compiled protos are up-to-date; if not, run `multiscope/generate_python_protos.sh`.
+4. You are in the correct pipenv shell; one started in the `multiscope/clients/python` directory.

+If you need to do (1), you also need to do (2).

+To run an example, run `multiscope/clients/python/examples/ticker.py` with `python`.
+This will print the http port to view multiscope under.

+The `examples` directory contains more examples as well.

 ## Setup

 The project uses Pipenv to manage the virtual environment and dependencies.